lawrenceliu2/JavaDocs/README.md

 1/22/2016

 -Word Count function reworked, I (Lawrence) had a brain fart and was using unnecessary code.
-Works for the most part, only bug is that new lines with words but no spaces screw it up
+Works for the most part, only bug is that new lines with words but no spaces count as a word.

 -Finally found a way to implement scrolling correctly.
 Barebones scrolling, view is messed up.

+1/23/2016

+-Scrollbar now enabled.
+Text area should be fully functional with all the features included (except word count, which has only one slight bug, explained above).

+-New GUI layout, includes rigid areas not shown.

+-New bug: If you make the GUI window larger, then resize it smaller, the bounds of the text area increase and the horizontal scrollbar will appear.
+Purely visual, but still may need looking into.